Perceptual spaces and their symmetries: The geometry of color space: Discussion

-If, in addition, the postulated distance derives from a metric tensor with zero curvature, then a system of coordinates exists, here called the {\sl natural coordinates}, in which the perceptual distance is Euclidean.
-In this coordinate system, all the classes of equivalence have the same shape, and only differ from one another in a rigid translation.
+where $\bm{\gamma}_{\bm{b} \to \bm{x}}$ is the geodesic connecting $\bm{b}$ and $\bm{x}$ obtained from the postulated distance, and $t$ is some function that we still need to specify.
+Equation~\ref{eq:postulado} is a strong assumption.
+If no symmetries are assumed, $\bm{\Phi}_{\bm{b}}(\bm{x})$ can be any transformation $\mathbb{R}^3 \times \mathbb{R}^3 \to \mathbb{R}^3$.
+Once Eq.~\ref{eq:postulado} is imposed, the characterization of $\bm{\Phi}_{\bm{b}}(\bm{x})$ reduces to determining the function $t: \mathbb{R}^+ \to \mathbb{R}^+$, which is a much simpler object.
+If, in addition, the postulated distance derives from a metric tensor with zero curvature, then a system of coordinates exists, here called the {\sl perceptual coordinates}, in which the perceptual distance is Euclidean.
+In this coordinate system, all the classes of equivalence have the same shape, and only differ from one another by a rigid translation.
 The freedom in the shape of $t(d)$ implies that there is freedom in the shape of a single class.
 Yet, once the manifold corresponding to a single class is known, all others are known too.

-In this paper, we tested the hypothesis that the notion of distance required to model chromatic induction through Eq.~\ref{eq:postulado} also governed the perceived similarity of colors in experiments measuring just noticeable differences.
-If a single notion of distance is involved in a variety of experiments, one may begin to suspect that the space of colors indeed possesses a natural geometry, accessible by many - if not all - the computations implicated in the transformation from input stimuli into behavioral responses.
-It therefore makes sense to study the geometry of color space, because such geometry is not idiosyncratic to specific tasks: It remains invariant in a variety of paradigms.
+In this paper, we tested the hypothesis that the notion of distance required to model chromatic induction through Eq.~\ref{eq:postulado} also governed the similarity of chromatic stimuli in terms of discrimination thresholds.
+If a single notion of distance is involved in a variety of experiments, one may suspect that the space of colors indeed possesses a natural geometry, accessible by many - if not all - the computations implicated in the transformation from input stimuli into behavioral responses.
+It therefore makes sense to study the geometry of color space, because such geometry is not idiosyncratic to specific tasks: It remains invariant throughout a variety of paradigms.
+The invariance suggests that the geometry is more a property of the phenomenal experience of color per se, and not of the requested behavior.